PavanRangani/docs/docs/prd/philanthropy/grant.md

 ## View Amount change history

-Its available only for the Multi year Grant/Contribution.
+Its available only for the Multi year Grant.

 When few payments are already `Paid` and user change amount, system updates only amount for the remaining payments.
 Earlier payments stay on the old amount value.
 For this change, system track History.